kagisearch/pyllms/README.md

 ```

-You can also pass optional parameters to the complete method.
-Any parameters accepted by the original model are supported automatically, in the verbatim form:
+You can also pass optional parameters to the complete method. 'temperature' and 'max_tokens' are standardized across all APIs and get converted to the corresponding API params.
+Any other parameters accepted by the original model are supported in their verbatim form:

 ```
 result = model.complete(
     "what is the capital of country where mozzart was born", temperature=0.1,
+    max_tokens=200
 )
 ```